Select your language

 Stop by on a Thursday for “Bar Wotever,” an extravagant showcase of all things queer, from spoken word poetry to live music and cabaret.
 If you’re feeling bold enough, you can even step up to one of their open mic nights, where you’ll be met with an accepting and supportive crowd.

 “Fantastic cabaret shows.
 Wonderful lovely crowd.
-Really great place to celebrate how far the community has come to support each other”, wrote one online reviewer.
+Really great place to celebrate how far the community has come to support each other”

 Dalston Superstore has it all